TrumanGIT/True-North/README.md

 On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter or summer).
 To change this, open MCM Recorder → Default Settings, "delete the 0023_$SS_ModName" file (first one), then start the game and open the Select Your Season MCM menu — available briefly for new characters

-Default power attack key is hold right click. (change in BFCO mcm settigns)

 [🎮CONTROLS]

 True north starts with default vanilla controls configure to your liking. below are mod added keys that are good to know.

+Default power attack key is hold right click. (change in BFCO mcm settigns)

-Caps Lock (left directional pad button for controllers) – Open the quick menu.
+Caps Lock (left directional pad button for controllers) – Open the "Wheeler" quick menu.
 (change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)

 SPACE Key - in addition to jumping, holding space allows your character to climb anything within reach (out of combat only)